IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 ##### Example of poor practice:

-The Commission's submission on the *National Action Plan to Address Family and Sexual Violence*^[Human Rights Commission Submission to Hon Marama Davidson, Minister for Family and Sexual Violence, on a National Action Plan and Strategy to Address Family and Sexual Violence in Aotearoa New Zealand] has significant oversights on men who experience violence.
+The Commission's submission on the *National Action Plan to Address Family and Sexual Violence*\[13] has significant oversights on men who experience violence.
 The submission claims to be 'gender-sensitive' and 'victim-centred', but ignores the circumstances and needs of male victims.
 There are no recommendations to address the specific needs of male victims and some recommendations explicitly exclude male victims.
 For example, the Commission recommends:

 > Sanctuary for everyone in women's refuges, including migrants, refugees, and disabled people.